AdobeDocs/dynamic-media-classic.en/help/using/setting-mixed-media-set-viewer.md

     * To delete a preset from the list, select it, and then select **[!UICONTROL Delete]**.
     * To reorder presets in the list, select a preset, and then select the blue **[!UICONTROL Up]** or **[!UICONTROL Down]** arrow.

-1. To add community features (Embed, Link, Visit) to the viewer, specify options for any of the following:
+1. To add community features (Embed, Link, Visited) to the viewer, specify options for any of the following:

    * **Email**: Select **[!UICONTROL On]** to enable an Email button in the viewer.
 When users select the Email button while viewing the set, an email containing the link to the set opens.